SirAlexiner/Globeboard/README.md

 This project is licensed under:
 [![License: CC BY-NC-ND 4.0](https://img.shields.io/badge/License-CC_BY--NC--ND_4.0-green.svg)](https://creativecommons.org/licenses/by-nc-nd/4.0/)

 You are free to download and use this code for educational, personal learning, or non-commercial purposes.
-And while we encourage these uses, please note that utilizing this project for commercial distribution, sales, or any form of monetization is not permitted.
+And while we encourage these uses, please note that using this project for commercial distribution, sales, or any form of monetization is not permitted.